tkw1536/inform.everyone.wtf/README.md

 <script async src="https://inform.everyone.wtf/legal.min.js?comma-seperated-flags" data-site-id='{id-for-stats}'></script>
 ```

+When the `data-site-id` attribute is set, includes Ackee statistics script for the provided site.

 Where the following flags are supported:

 - `dark`: Use a dark theme instead of the default light one